Tai Hon Kong Bo

+New York City Chinese Republic News (民國公報).
+The Chee Kung Tong of Toronto published a sister newspaper the Hung Chung She Po (洪鈡時報), also called The Chinese Times, from 1929 to 1956.

 However, a research claims that the newspaper Wa-Ying Yat-Po (1906–1909) is not the predecessor of Tai Hon Kong Bo, and that the year of Tai Hon Kong Bos creation is not 1906 but 1910.

 On 3 October 1992, Tai Hon Kong Bo announced the suspension of its publication.Tai Hon Kong Bo was the longest-running Chinese diaspora newspaper in Canada, and it acted as the commanding authority for Cantonese-speakers throughout North America.
+The newspaper's street announcements board was re-created in the 1923 Paper Trail exhibit at the Chinese Canadian Museum, featuring an image of office's neon sign.